bjiusc/arduino-esp8266-alexa-multiple-wemo-switch/README.md

 [9/7]
 This repository is forked from kakopappa's original "esp8266-alexa-multiple-wemo-switch" repository.
 I've customized this code to allow for a web-browser based control of each relay through the [ipaddress]/master web page, as well as support for a external on/off switch that can be attached to a pushbutton to manually control each relay.
 There is also a SPI LCD library integrated, which shows the current IP address, and switch names.
-Further documentation is pending
+Further documentation is pending, this repository currently contains a clone with no changes, code files will be updated 9/7 8pm PST when a stable version has been tested.

 -------------------------------------------------------------
 #Arduino Esp8266 Alexa Multiple Belkin wemo switch emulator